 - 1. Marine incidents are classified by AMSA into one of three severity levels: (1) very serious; (2) serious; and (3) less serious.
 Several factors are considered by AMSA to decide whether an incident is deemed very serious and/or serious.
 These include, fatalities, serious injuries, loss of vessel, damage to vessel and equipment; serious pollution and other incidents that result in serious consequences (i.e. fire; grounding; collisions etc.) Incidents are categorised individually.

 - 2. A significant pollution incident is now defined as a Level 2 (or higher) incident in accordance with the National Plan for Maritime Environmental Emergencies.
 Level 2 incidents are more complex in size, duration, resource management, and risk.
 Fifteen characteristics that together constitute a Level 2 incident was a more comprehensive descriptor than using a single volume-based data.

 - Multiple jurisdictions

 - Some functions delegated or Sections created

 - Routine multi-agency response

 - Outline incident plan

 - Requires intra-state response

 - Escalated response

 - Multiple shift days to week

 - Single hazard

-- 3. A significant oil spill incident is a Level 2 (or higher) incident refer to note 2.

 - Potential for loss of life

 - Significant environmental impacts and recovery may take months, with remediation required

 - Groups of fauna or threatened fauna

-- · Business failure
+- Business failure

 - Ongoing reduced social services

 - Medium term infrastructure failure

 - National media coverage